Apteco/py-apteco/docs/source/tutorials/tutorial_06.rst

 **py-apteco** automatically adapts other parts of the selection to match this, by inserting the required table changes using the **ANY** or **THE** operations familiar from FastStats selection trees.
-So the selection in this example comprises either:
+So the selection in this example comprises 56,096 *people* who:

-    * *people* who have income of £60k+, or
+    * either have income of £60k+
-    * *people* who have made ANY *booking* costing at least £2k
+    * or have made ANY *booking* costing at least £2k

 Although the automatic table changes are often what we want, we are also able to manually change the resolve table of a selection,